mrdjohnson/llm-x/README.md

 | ![Logo 2 screenshot](https://raw.githubusercontent.com/mrdjohnson/llm-X/main/screenshots/Screenshot-logo-1.png) |

 **_What is this?_**
-Chat GPT style UI for the niche group of folks who run [Ollama](https://ollama.com/) (think of this like an offline chat gpt) locally.
-Supports sending images and text!
+ChatGPT style UI for the niche group of folks who run [Ollama](https://ollama.com/) (think of this like an offline chat gpt server) locally.
+Supports sending and receiving images and text!
 **WORKS OFFLINE** through PWA ([Progressive Web App](https://web.dev/explore/progressive-web-apps)) standards (its not dead!)

 **_Why do this?_**